codership/galera/Docs_tommi/python3/source/configurationtips.rst

 ``evs.install_timeout`` parameter value must be no less than the ``evs.inactive_timeout`` parameter value.

-.. note:: WAN links can have have exceptionally high latencies.
+.. note:: WAN links can have exceptionally high latencies.
 Take
           Round-Trip Time (RTT) measurements (ping RTT is a fair estimate) from between your cluster nodes and make sure that all temporal Galera settings (periods and timeouts, such